-Our energy storage system allows employees to charge their vehicle during peak demand times, without Nuvation incurring peak usage charges.
-At night, we hook the system up to the grid to charge the batteries when energy is cheap.
-In the morning when energy costs are high, we use the system to charge employee electric vehicles off-grid.
+Our second life energy storage system allows employees to charge their vehicle during peak demand times, without Nuvation Energy incurring peak usage charges.
+At night, we hook the system up to the grid to charge the batteries when energy is less expensive.
+In the morning when energy costs are higher, we use the system to charge employee electric vehicles off-grid.

 - 24 kWh stack, 360VDC, 48 Nissan Leaf second life modules

 - Designed site controller with load-shifting to manage demand charges

 - Residential and commercial behind-the-meter or grid-attached